 The Auckland University Students' Association (AUSA) endeavours to represent students and advocate their interests at the University of Auckland and in the wider community.
 AUSA is run by students for students, enabling you to get on with why you're really at University.
-AUSA membership is free (and available from the Quad at the beginning of semester or from the AUSA House, 4 Alfred St) and gives you access to goods and services such as common room and lounge space; club, function, and meeting space; orientation, cafeterias & restaurants; quad vendors & entertainment; Shadows and Bar None the student taverns; student radio 95bFM; Student Job Search; a free diary and wall planner; Craccum (the student magazine); market days; Student Law Service; numerous scholarships and grants and a bookshop.
-Other less visible services are personal assistance with academic problems & grievances; advocacy and representation on University committees and working parties; peer mediation and academic and educational representation, through WAVE.
-In essence, AUSA offers students a central focal point for all student activities and acts as the student voice within the University and in the wider community.
-It monitors political, environmental, and educational activities and acts accordingly.
+AUSA membership is free (and available from the Quad at the beginning of semester or from the AUSA House, 4 Alfred St) and gives you access to a range of facilities, goods and services including common room and lounge space, cafeterias and student bars, Craccum (the student magazine), scholarships and grants and a bookshop.
+Other services are personal assistance with academic problems and grievances and academic and educational representation.
 AUSA is governed by its Constitution through an elected President, Executive Officers & Executive Portfolio holders (who are all students).
 There are 19 positions in all and elections take place annually in August.
 Any enrolled student who is a member of AUSA is eligible to run for a position on the Executive Committee.
-In addition, a team of staff are employed to provide background research and services to the Student Executive and to further the interests of students in general.
-So, by joining you get access all these services and membership benefits, and have a say in how it's all run.